 Face Lift St. Louis

-A facelift (Rhytidectomy) can improve sagging facial skin and loose neck skin.
-A facelift may be combined with a brow lift or eyelid surgery, depending on your desired results.
-Your face will appear firmer and fresher giving you a younger appearance.
+A face lift (rhytidectomy) can improve sagging facial skin and loose neck skin.
+A face lift in St. Louis may be combined with a brow lift or eyelid surgery, depending on your desired results.
+Your face will appear firmer and fresher, giving you a younger appearance.

 FACE LIFT PROCEDURE INFORMATION

 The incision is made along the hairline and around the ear.
 The loose skin is then pulled up and backward, and the excess skin is removed.
 The surgery usually takes 2-4 hours and is performed in an operating room.